L-K-Mist/feathers-chat-vuetify-electron/README.md

 I have opted for readibility over DRY in many cases.
 (At least I think I have.)
 eg:
 - Have opted NOT to use vuex mapActions and mapGetters, so that fellow "second-language speakers" can more clearly see how vuex works with feathers.
-- As stated above: Did not use the feathers-vuex client plugin to make the connections between vuex and feathers more explicit.
+- Did not use the feathers-vuex client plugin to make the connections between vuex and feathers more explicit.
 Will certainly use it in the future now that this process has taught me what's happening under the hood a bit better.
 - Have explicitly called `feathers.service('messages')` and such wherever used, instead of wrapping them in the more DRY `const messageService = feathers.service('messages')`
 - Lots of newbie-ish level comments.